JGarduno85/RGRedditClient/README.md

 is to scroll up the table view and down to the bottom again to relaunch the fetch.
 - Saving pictures in the picture gallery: Implemented use longpress over the thumbnail to see an alert that tells the user if he wants to download the image.
 - App state-preservation/restoration: Implemented, the latest feeds fetched are saved and when the user restores the app it shows them again.
 For now it scrolls to the top again.
-- Support iPhone 6/ 6+ screen size: Implemented cells display correct oniPhone 6 an 6+
+- Support iPhone 6/ 6+ screen size: Implemented cells display correct on iPhone 6 an 6+

+- Adittionally:
+  - Basic animations on the rows insertion and deletion where implemented
+  - Unit tests
+  - The base architecture were designed to use POP, this way many of the components can be reuse or functionality can be extended.

 ## Getting Started